avaframe/AvaFrame/docs/moduleCom7Regional.rst

 Input data organization is based on two key concepts:

 *  **Groups**: Collections of avalanche release areas (single polygon features) that are located in the same spatial domain and may be wanted to be simulated together.
-We recommend setting one group per avalanche path.
+We recommend setting one group per avalanche path/track.

 * **Scenarios**: Collections of release area features WITHIN each group, that are simulated together in :ref:`com1DFA <moduleCom1DFA:com1DFA: DFA-Kernel>`.